carallon/io-module-developer-guide/source/api/http/namespace.rst

 Usage Example
 *************

-To send a HTTP GET request and read the response
+To send an HTTP GET request and read the response.

 main.lua
 ========